CadenFinley/CJsShell/docs/reference/completions.md

   existing manual edits.
 Use `-j/--jobs` to parallelise scraping and `--quiet` to suppress per command status output.

+### Controlling automatic learning

+Scraping man pages on the fly is convenient, but it can consume CPU, spawn short-lived `man` processes, and keep memory allocations around until the session ends.
+When you prefer a predictable footprint, turn learning off and rely exclusively on whatever is already cached (or on `generate-completions`).

+- Run `cjshopt completion-learning off` during a session to stop future man-page lookups.
+The toggle persists across restarts if you add `cjshopt completion-learning off` to `~/.cjshrc`.
+- Launch cjsh with `--no-completion-learning` (or add `cjshopt login-startup-arg --no-completion-learning` to `~/.cjprofile`) to start with learning disabled from the first prompt.
+- The `generate-completions` builtin continues to work either way, so you can keep caches warm with a one-time run and leave learning off during normal interactive use.

 If a man page cannot be read (missing `man`, atypical formatting, or sandbox restrictions), cjsh creates an empty cache entry.
 You can delete that file or replace it with a manual definition.